aidan-duggan/while-gaming/_drafts/clubs.md

 A very wordy and flowery intro, not exactly my style!
 This got me thinking though on how Chat GPT represents different types of clubs.
 With intro out of the way, the real focus of this post is the differences, so I asked Chat GPT why different types of groups are successful.
 From this it is interesting to see the differences, and what that could mean.

 I'm particularly interested in comparing Bridge to Board game groups, as they are both table top games! and when I look even locally I find dozens of bridge clubs , loads of details about groups, events, results etc. There is even a specific web site software they all use!
-For additional perspective I've added golf w that is still very much membership driven.
+For additional perspective I've added golf while outdoors it is very member driven and self contained, unlike football which needs other clubs to play against.
 All answers were much longer, so I have just shown the summary part Chat GPT provided.

 Why are Bridge clubs successful?